iamnikhilnaik/FaceDetectFrontEnd/README.md

-This facial recognition app detects faces in the images.
+This face app detects faces in the images.
 Register, login, submit image links, access user profile, update the avatar.

 Built using React